Coldcard/ckbunker/docs/hacking.md

 # Code Submission Guidelines

-PR's are accepted but...
+PR's are welcome but...

 - Please think of other users: don't remove existing use cases.
 - Don't add weird dependancies if easy to avoid.
 - Try to match existing coding style.
 - Large diffs are hard to accept with security-sensitive projects like this.
-- Please start your own fork and own it... we love that too!
+- Feel free to start your own fork and own it... we love that too!